 Casino Marino, Cherrymount Crescent, Malahide Road, Marino, Dublin 3.

 Tel: 01 833 1618.

-A new exhibition, “Tunnel Vision”, tells the story of a series of secret tunnels constructed by James Caulfeild, the purpose of which is not clearly understood.
+“Tunnel Vision” is an exhibition which tells the story of a series of secret tunnels constructed by James Caulfeild, the purpose of which is not clearly understood.
 It is now known that the tunnels were used by 1921 revolutionaries (including Michael Collins) for shooting practice.
-Visitors can access the tunnels as part of the regular House tour on Thur-Sat only (from April 13th to November 5th).
+Visitors can access the tunnels as part of the regular House tour on Thur-Sat only.